D-sense/personal-website/content/posts/pass-by-value-and-reference-in-go.md

 If you find yourself in need of modifying the value of a basic type (int, float, bool, etc), simply pass the variable's memory address to the function (in other words, treat the parameter as a pointer).
 The pointer section clearly exemplifies this scenario.

 ## Summary:
-Go supports the Pass-By-Value sematic; when arguments are passed by value, the function receives a copy of each argument - modifications to the copy do not affect the caller.
-On the other hand, It does not support Pass-By-Reference.
+Go supports the Pass-By-Value semantic; when arguments are passed by value, the function receives a copy of each argument - modifications to the copy do not affect the caller.
+On the other hand, it does not support Pass-By-Reference.
 But, it does support Pass-by-Pointer which can be used to modify the underlying argument's value.

-In this short blog, we have explored the two ways of how Go treats parameters passed to its function.
+In this short blog, we have explored the two ways how Go treats parameters passed to its functions.
 It is very important to be aware of this concept so as to avoid false/wrong expectations.
 Till the next blog, keep Go-ing :)